SafetyPro can! The most versatile Label Printers

 Changes in A13.1-2007 pipe labeling home

-The new A13.1-2007 standard is recommended for all new installations.
+The 2020 A13.1 update included new pipe diameter letter height requirements.
+It also included guidelines for marking pipes that are no longer in service, as well as additional information on GHS labeling.
 For facilities with existing labeled pipe installations, it is recommended that you update your old pipe labels for uniform identification.
-Where updating is not possible, the old A13.1-1996 standard may be continued.
-Industrial Safety Solutions supports both the A13.1-1996 and A13.1-2007 standards, and offers supplies for both.
+Where updating is not possible, older standards may be continued, for a clear and consistent hazcomm plan.
+Industrial Safety Solutions supports all versions of the A13.1 standards, and with a full lineup of pipe labeling supplies.

 Pipe Labeling Colors pipe labeling home